 In addition to that, social seniors have even been shown to have a longer lifespan than others who are far more isolated.

-At Abby Senior Care, we are assisting the elderly throughout the Denver metro area to beat loneliness and isolation, by providing trained, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:
+At Abby Senior Care, providers of quality elder care in Centennial and the surrounding areas, we are assisting the elderly to beat loneliness and isolation, by providing trained, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:

 - Conversations and reminiscing